 Faculty teaching engage their online students for classroom assistance or to build community with their students through posting electronic office hours.

 - Teaching and Learning Online: UIS Perspectives

-Hear from UIS faculty directly.
+Hear from UIS faculty and students.